Contact WKW

 A 2017 study published in the Journal of the American Medical Association characterized paid medical malpractice claims by medical specialty.
 Between 1992 and 2014, the three most common types of allegations were as follows:

-However, regardless of the precise total calculations, an unacceptably large number of patients suffer every year due to medical negligence and malpractice.
+However, regardless of the precise total calculations, many patients suffer annually due to medical negligence and malpractice.

-If you or a loved one have been injured as a result of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you and your family get the compensation you deserve.
-Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.
+If you or a loved one have experienced an injury due to medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
+The lawyers at WKW can help you and your family get the compensation you need to help rebuild your life.
+Complete an online contact form or give us a call for a free, no-obligation case evaluation.

-Medical Malpractice Medical Malpractice FAQs How Often Does Medical Malpractice Occur?
+Medical Malpractice Lawyers Medical Malpractice Lawyer FAQs How Often Does Medical Malpractice Occur?

 Request a Free ConsultationMedical malpractice and medical negligence are different but very much related in that medical malpractice…